The parish is offering the kNOw children's safe environment program this spring,

-The parish is trying to make the kNOw Program as convenient and accessible as possible for parents and families.
-So instead of only showing this program once a year we will be offering it every month throughout the school year.
-We have a team of trained presenters who will lead this program on the third Wednesday of every month at 7:00pm in the Msgr.
+We have trained presenters who will lead this program on three consecutive Wednesdays in April at 7:00pm in the Msgr.
 Koenigsknecht Hall (school basement).
-The class will run for less than an hour and closer to a half hour for the K-2 students.
+The class will run for 30-45 minutes.
 At least one parent will need to attend this training along with their student(s).

 Students only need to attend once every age group (K-2nd, 3rd-5th, 6th-8th) but are encouraged to attend every year.

 Please use this form to register your student(s) for a class or opt them out of the program this year.